2010–11 UEFA Champions League: Play-off round

 The draw for the play-off round was held on 6 August 2010 by UEFA General Secretary Gianni Infantino and UEFA Competitions Director Giorgio Marchetti.
 The play-off round was split into two separate sections: one for champions and one for non-champions.
 The losing teams in both sections entered the group stage of the 2010–11 UEFA Europa League.
 The first legs were played on 17 and 18 August, and the second legs were played on 24 and 25 August 2010.

 Following a trial at the previous year's UEFA Europa League, UEFA announced that in both the 2010–11 and 2011–12 competitions, two extra officials would be used – with one on each goal line.

 Group stage

 The 32 clubs were drawn into eight groups of four on 26 August 2010 in Monaco.
-In each group, teams play against each other home-and-away in a round-robin format.
-The matchdays are 14–15 September, 28–29 September, 19–20 October, 2–3 November, 23–24 November, and 7–8 December 2010.
-The group winners and runners-up advance to the round of 16, while the third-placed teams enter the round of 32 of the 2010–11 UEFA Europa League.
+In each group, teams played against each other home-and-away in a round-robin format.
+The matchdays were 14–15 September, 28–29 September, 19–20 October, 2–3 November, 23–24 November, and 7–8 December 2010.
+The group winners and runners-up advanced to the round of 16, while the third-placed teams entered the round of 32 of the 2010–11 UEFA Europa League.

-If two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings (in descending order):
+If two or more teams were equal on points on completion of the group matches, the following criteria were applied to determine the rankings (in descending order):